 Origins of Danish Modern Style

-Icons of Danish Modern Style
+Icons of Scandinavian Modern Style

 Danish Modern style would be nothing without the talented designers who helped create it.
 Their work spans decades and continents, and is filled with innovative, minimal and organic designs made with the utmost care.

-Klint is considered one of the forefathers of Danish Modern design, thanks to his work in starting the Furniture School at the Royal Danish Academy of the Fine Arts in 1924.
+Klint is considered one of the forefathers of Scandinavian Modern design, thanks to his work in starting the Furniture School at the Royal Danish Academy of the Fine Arts in 1924.
 He was inspired by functionalist ideas like function over form, and brought them into his own designs and teachings.
 One of his most well-known creations is the Safari Chair.

 Mogensen studied at the Royal Academy under Klint, and adopted many of his ideas into his own works.
 Mogensen placed a high value on functionality in his designs, and sought to make his furniture easily mass-produced.
 With his strong, simple lines and his focus on what design can do for you, Mogensen’s furniture is beautifully minimal and practical.
 A popular design of his is the Spokeback Sofa.

 Although he also attended the Royal Academy, Juhl broke from the traditions of Klint and instead focused on emphasizing the form of his designs.
 Juhl’s furniture was sculptural, colorful and organic.
 An example of this is Juhl’s 45 Chair.
 Juhl also helped pave the way for Scandinavian Modern design in the US, as he helped furnish the interiors of the United Nations Headquarters in New York.